 Retail and recruitment role models commend students in future-focused challenge

-Retail experts from the University of Chester (@uochester), big brands and independent companies applauded the knowledge and skills of students from its Business School after putting them through their paces in a series of challenges.
+Retail experts from the University of Chester, big brands and independent companies applauded the knowledge and skills of students from its Business School after putting them through their paces in a series of challenges.

 Final year Retail Management students at Chester Business School were given the opportunity, recently, to experience an assessment centre exercise at Queen’s Park.